-Idaho is placing an emphasis on the accountability and support systems necessary for One and Two-Star Schools (Priority and Focus Schools).
-The tables provided above for the Rewards and Sanctions Overview designation schools in the One and Two-Star categories based on entrance and exit criteria.
-The Turnaround Plan and associated requirements are the expectations for One Star Schools (i.e., Priority Schools).
+Idaho is placing an emphasis on the accountability and support systems necessary for One- and Two-Star Schools (Priority and Focus Schools).
+The tables provided above for the Rewards and Sanctions Overview designation schools in the One- and Two-Star categories based on entrance and exit criteria.
+The Turnaround Plan and associated requirements are the expectations for One-Star Schools (i.e., Priority Schools).
 The Rapid Improvement Plan and associated requirements are to be implemented in Two-Star Schools (i.e., Focus Schools).
-Charts 1 and 2 on the following page depict the relationship between the accountability requirements and support mechanisms available to One and Two-Star Schools14.
+Charts 1 and 2 on the following page depict the relationship between the accountability requirements and support mechanisms available to One- and Two-Star Schools14.

-14 All schools designated as priority schools in Table 2 are priority schools for purposes of this request and must implement the interventions required of One-Star schools, regardless of their star rating.
+All schools designated as priority schools in Table 2 are priority schools for purposes of this request and must implement the interventions required of One-Star schools, regardless of their star rating.
 Across this request, all references to and requirements of One-Star schools apply to all schools designated as priority schools in Table 2 as well.
 All schools designated as focus schools in Table 2 are focus schools for purposes of this request and must implement the interventions required of Two-Star schools, regardless of their star rating.
-Across this request and must implement the interventions required of Two-Star schools, regardless of their star rating.
 Across this request, all references to and requirements of Two-Star schools apply to all schools designated as priority schools in Table 2 as well.